kybr/MAT240B-2019/docs/assignments.md

 [^your_experience]: Answer this question: What is most important thing for _you_ to say about this reading?
 Was the reading useless?

 For each programming assignment, submit your code by pushing it to your [Github] repository for this class.
-Unless the assignment specifies otherwise, submit your programming assignment solution as a single _.cpp_ placed in a folder named _assignement_.
+Unless the assignment specifies otherwise, submit your programming assignment solution as a single _.cpp_ placed in a folder named _assignment_.

 </section>